pysmo.functions

 -

-instance does not contain all attributes in thesource
+targetinstance does not contain all attributes in thesourceinstance (unless they are provided with theupdatekeyword argument).

 See Also